-You can apply for Universal Credit if you are on a low income or unemployed, the information below will help you determine if you are eligible to apply.
-The only way to claim Universal Credit is online, to start a claim, register here: https://www.universal-credit.service.gov.uk/postcode-checker.
+You can apply for Universal Credit if you are on a low income or unemployed, check the information below to help you work out if you can apply.
+Universal Credit is an online application, to start a claim, register here: https://www.universal-credit.service.gov.uk/postcode-checker.
 If you are using a public computer, you might want to open a new tab in a 'private browsing mode'.

-You must have a registered email address to claim Universal Credit, if you do not have one and need help, please visit our web page 'Set up a Free Email Account'.
+You must have a registered email address to claim Universal Credit, if you do not have one, please visit our web page 'Set up a Free Email Account'.

 Our online guide ‘How to claim Universal Credit Online’ will help you work through the application stages.